 Talk Summaries

-Diamond Sutra: Introduction
+Diamond Sutra, Talk 1: Introduction

 Katagiri Roshi begins a series of talks on the Diamond Sutra by discussing the fundamental point that it teaches: “A is A, but A is not A, this means A is really A.” He explains the meaning of negation in Buddhism, how it relates to interconnection, and why emptiness means that we have to practice.
 He also talks about where the sutras originated, and the Indian preference for using huge numbers and concepts to teach about emptiness.
 In addition, he addresses the question, “If we are sitting in order to help ourselves, should we stop sitting?”

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 1
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 1

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 2
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 2

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 3
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 3

 Katagiri Roshi examines the meaning of the line “from the first, dullness and distraction are struck aside” from another angle, discussing Hashimoto Roshi’s statement that “if you sit down even for a moment, you become Buddha.”
 He talks about three different kinds of zazen (sitting meditation), and why shikantaza is not a means to an end.
 He also explains what it means to accumulate merit and virtue, how to understand and work with past karma, and why we have to aim at the life after next life.
 There is a story about a commando who visited the Zen Center.
 Also: what to do when death taps your back.

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 4
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 4

-What does it mean to die sitting in zazen?
 Katagiri Roshi discusses the meaning of the line, “In surveying the past, we find that transcendence of both un-enlightenment and enlightenment, and dying while either sitting or standing, have all depended entirely on the strength of zazen,” using the example of Blue Cliff Record Case 46, “Ching Ch’ing’s Sound of Raindrops.”
 He talks about life and death, and how to “cease fire” in zazen.
 There is a story about a machine that reads brain waves, and he discusses whether there are any real Zen teachers in the United States.

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 5
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 5

 Katagiri Roshi talks about the difference between zazen itself and seeing zazen before zazen or after zazen, using the example of Gensha Shibi in “One Bright Pearl.”
 In an extended question and answer period, he explains the difference between physical and psychological exhaustion, how to work with the “vomit” of the mind, and why we should do zazen for future generations.
 Does the world disappear during zazen?
 Are there techniques in Zen?
 And is Zen the simplest, most “pure” way?

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 6
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 6

-Katagiri Roshi further explains shikantaza, or body and mind dropping off, from the standpoint of Buddhist psychology.
+Katagiri Roshi explains “body and mind dropping off” from the standpoint of Buddhist psychology.
 This talk focuses on samskaras, which is often translated as “impulses” or “formations,” but here is discussed as the “together-maker.”
 Samskara is presented as a sort of a bridge or door which enables you to take mind to either the dualistic world or the non-dualistic world, because samskara itself is completely free.
-In relation to this, Katagiri Roshi explains a key line from Dogen’s Genjokoan: “Oneness is not like moon reflected in the water; when one is bright, the other one is dark.”
+In relation to this, Katagiri Roshi explains a key line from Dōgen’s Genjokoan: “Oneness is not like moon reflected in the water; when one is bright, the other one is dark.”
 He also discusses the lines from Fukanzazengi, “It cannot be fully known by the practicing or realizing of supernatural power either.
 It must be deportment beyond one’s hearing and seeing.
 Is it not the principle that is prior to knowledge and perceptions?”
 During a discussion of the “forces” of prāpti and aprāpti, he tells a story about the 1948 Fukui earthquake in Japan.

-Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 7
+Fukanzazengi: Dōgen’s Universal Recommendation for Zazen – Talk 7

 The conclusion to the series of talks on Fukanzazengi takes place during a dramatic thunderstorm, the sounds of which Katagiri Roshi integrates into the talk.
 The Buddha does zazen during a thunderstorm, but he is not disturbed by the sound of the thunder.
-Katagiri Roshi discusses why the purpose of zazen is not to reach a state of no consciousness, and the meaning of the term jijuyu (usually translated as “self-fulfillment”) in Bendowa.
+Katagiri Roshi discusses why the purpose of zazen is not to reach a state of no consciousness, and the meaning of the term jijuyu (usually translated as “self-fulfillment”) in Bendōwa.
 Also: How to play guitar with two hands and two feet.
 A Rinzai Zen Master plays a Bach concerto in the zendo.
 And what does Manjushri do, anyway?

-Diamond Sutra: Provisional Being
+Diamond Sutra, Talk 8: Provisional Being

 Why should we not be disappointed with this world, if there seems to be nothing to help us?
 To answer this question, Katagiri Roshi examines the aspect of Buddhist teaching that is no perception of self and no perception of object.
 Going further, he explains why we shouldn’t attach to either a perception of an object or perception of no-object.
 This leads to an explanation of provisional being, and also empathy, which is universal consciousness.
 This is how we can relate warmly to self and object.
 Does the morning sun have a mind?
 The answer may surprise you.
 Also: What to do if some king insists on chopping you to bits.

-Diamond Sutra: Emptiness
+Diamond Sutra, Talk 9: Emptiness

 What is a buddha, and what does a buddha experience?
 Katagiri Roshi describes three kinds of enlightenment: kaku (awareness), satori, and shō (realization or verification).
 He explains three aspects of the utmost, right, perfect enlightenment from the Diamond Sutra: the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.
 Also: Why we exist, how to experience spiritual security, and why we shouldn’t get too caught up in Buddhist psychology.

-Diamond Sutra: Giving and Non-Covetousness
+Diamond Sutra, Talk 10: Giving and Non-Covetousness

 Why is the perfection of generosity the most important quality in Mahayana Buddhism?
 What is true generosity, and true love?
 Katagiri Roshi explains how generosity relates to emptiness, or vastness, by sharing a poem from the Duino Elegies by Rainer Maria Rilke.
 Embracing the words of the poem, he says that human destiny is not something that forces us to be always “face to face,” trying to “get” something from each-other, but that we can also know a different way to live, to sit side by side in peace and harmony.
 Illustrating the problems we create when we are “face to face,” he tells a story about adult children living with their parents in Japan, and a story about his own experience attending Hiroshima Day in Omaha, Nebraska.